New York State DMV Look Back Period

 There are drivers in New York who have had their licenses suspended or revoked for matters that are not alcohol or drug related.
 Understandably, these drivers would like to have their privileges reinstated as soon as possible.
 The look back period also applies in this matter.

-When a license is “revoked”, it is wiped off the face of the earth.
-A driver must apply for a new one after a period of time known as the “revocation period”.
+When a license is “revoked”, a driver must apply for a new one after a period of time known as the “revocation period”.
 Upon receiving the application, the DMV will review your record for the last twenty-five years and any convictions on it.
-This is an incredibly long time and leads to real problems for drivers who have accepted alcohol and drug-related pleas in the past.
+Serving the revocation period does not mean you will get your license back.
+The DMV has the discretion to allow you to get your license back.
+Drivers who have accepted alcohol and drug-related convictions in the past may have a hard time getting their privileges back.
+This can happen even if the revocation at hand is not related to driving under the influence.

 An experienced attorney will know which pleas to accept and how to protect your record.
 Unfavorable convictions stack up against a driver, and in some situations prevent them from reinstating their licenses after losing them.
 One option is to go back to the court and ask them to vacate the original guilty plea.
 If you are facing any alcohol or drug related charge it is critical to protect your short- and long-term driving record by consulting an attorney.